xakon/xakon.github.io/dev/tools/openssl.md

 - Create private RSA key
     openssl genrsa -out privkey.pem 4096

+- Generate the public RSA key (optional):
+Typically, this is needed only for verifying signed files, but it's useful to have it anyway.

+    openssl rsa -in privkey.pem -pubout > pubkey.pub

 - Create CSR

     openssl req -new -key privkey.pem -out signreq.csr